Step 1 – Start with what’s true

 “Thus courage – or its absence – determines all outcomes.”

-What I want to explore in this and the next four Conversations is transformational courage in the context of effective change.
-Such courage may be best identified retrospectively by its results.
-Some of the renowned individuals whose lives defined transformational courage include Joan of Arc, Jesus, Buddha, Martin Luther King, Lincoln, and Gandhi.
+What I plan to explore in the next four Conversations is the role that courage plays in creating effective change.
+Such transformational courage may be best defined by highlighting the lives of those who have addressed wrongs and ignited change, including Joan of Arc, Jesus, Buddha, Martin Luther King, Lincoln, and Gandhi.

 Anchoring one’s courage with the truth can prevent lemming-like actions that may be popular, but wrong-headed.
-To keep us grounded, here are five facts about health in America:
+To ground us in the truth, here are five facts about health in America:

 - The status of our health ranks at the bottom of the developed world.

-- Life expectancy is improving at a faster rate in 33 of the other 34 countries in the OECD compared to the US.
+- Life expectancy is improving at a faster rate in each of the other 34 countries in the OECD compared to the US.

 - Per capita costs of healthcare in the US are over twice that of the rest of the developed world.

-- It takes an average of 17 years after the discovery of a new clinical finding before it becomes the standard of care.
+- It takes an average of 17 years after the discovery of a new clinical benefit before it becomes the standard of care.

-Taken in aggregate, these truths support the inescapable conclusion that medical care in the US is failing its customers.
+Taken in aggregate, these facts support the inescapable conclusion that health value in the US is failing.
 There are factors other than healthcare contributing to these poor outcomes, but when we spend a sixth of the economy on healthcare, getting a better bang for those bucks is key to the solution.

-This conclusion, along with the quote “… courage – or its absence – determines all outcomes” certainly suggests that healthcare could benefit from a larger dose of courage.
+This conclusion, along with the quote “… courage – or its absence – determines all outcomes” would suggest that healthcare could benefit from a larger dose of courage.

 Tomorrow’s Fix Today™,